kraudy/IBM-i-pipeline/README.md

 It will ask you to set the build command, the default is ```makei build``` that should be fine since we are using [BOB](https://github.com/IBM/ibmi-bob).
 It will deploy the source and look for a Rules.mk file in the project root, which we don't have, lets make it.

+You can make a template with the command ```makei init``` directly on PASE but we'll do that later.
 The Rules.mk file tells bob the dir struct inside your project.
 Go to your project root and creat it

 ```bash
 cd ..